JetBrains/guide/site/django/tutorials/django-docker/production-ready/index.md

 ```

-Also, make sure to add this line in your `Dockerfile`
+Also, make sure to add this line in your `Dockerfile`.

 ```bash
 RUN apt-get update && apt-get install -y libpq-dev